wikimedia/pywikibot/docs/scripts/outdated.rst

 **Script creates backlinks from a log file**

-A robot to implement backlinks from a interwiki.log file without checking them against the live wikipedia.
+A robot to implement backlinks from an interwiki.log file without checking them against the live wikipedia.